Ila-bura/C-est-la-V/README.md

 #### Update & Delete

-- The update & delete feature is only accessible to the users who created their recipes.
+- The update & delete features are only accessible to the users who created their recipes.
 ![CRUD - update & delete](static/readme-images/readme-edit-delete.png)

 ### Features Left to Implement